 What is FAASF?

 FAASF, or “file as a spouse first,” is one of several Social Security filing options for claiming benefits.
-In FAASF, a spouse can file for Social Security and spousal benefits from his/her spouse’s higher-earning Social Security account until the age of 70.
+In FAASF, a spouse can file for Social Security and spousal benefits from his/her spouse’s higher-earning Social Security account up until the age of 70.

 Retirement benefits are paid out monthly to retired workers and their spouses who, during their working years, contributed to the Social Security system.
 One of the strategies to get the most out of Social Security benefits involves filing as a spouse first, also known as the restricted application strategy.